donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 10.2.8	Specifying the data use agreement

 Every DSC requires a _Data Use Agreement_ (DUA) that specifies the conditions under which data is shared.
 The repository offers several standard DUAs, both for human and for non-human data.
-If a The DUA should adhere to the legal standards and the local policies.
+The DUA should adhere to the legal standards and the local policies.
 The DUA may also include details on specific intellectual property rights and limitations on the reuse of the data.

 The RDM documentation includes a decision tree to guide the choice for a particular DUA.